velvetkaren/Data-Analyst-Portfolio/README.md

 - Data Analysis
 - Data Visualisation
 - Excel Dashboard

-The full portfolio with explanations, dashboards, and insights can be viewed in the PDF below.
+- Tableau

-Portfolio:
+- Microsoft Power BI

-Portfolio.pdf
+The full portfolio with explanations, dashboards, and insights can be viewed in the PDF file.

 Projects Included